‘Teen Mom 2’ Star Chelsea Houska Wows Instagram In A Snakeskin Top With Cole Deboer, Surrounded By Glitter

 “I LOVE YOU BEAUTIFUL PEOPLE SO MUCH!” another said.

-Most responses were short – and some were about the merch for sale – but the love for Chelsea and Cole was all there, with one user even opting for a lengthier reply.
+Most responses were short — and some were about the merchandise for sale — but the love for Chelsea and Cole was all there, with one user even opting for a lengthier reply.

 “Been watching Teen Mom forever and I am beyond proud of all you have accomplished and overcome.
 You two are amazing parents.
 You are all so beautiful inside and out.
 Congratulations, this is well deserved and well-earned.”